 NSW HAS ALWAYS HAD A STRONG SAFE SEX CULTURE AND WE NEED TO MAINTAIN IT TOGETHER IF WE ARE TO END HIV.

 Advances in treatment and biomedical prevention options now mean there are different ways to stay safe.
-Combined with testing often, we can end HIV by 2020.
+Combined with testing often, we can end HIV transmission for all.

 Do you do it every day?
 Or do you do it on the go?
 Either way there is a HIV prevention option that can work for you.
-For 30 years, condoms and lube have been the best way to prevent HIV.
-However they are no longer the only option.
+For 30 years, condoms and lube have been the best way to prevent HIV but today, they are no longer the only option.

-‘Safe sex’ for gay men can now mean, condoms, PrEP, undetectable viral load (UVL) or a combination.
+‘Safe sex’ for gay men now means condoms, PrEP, UVL (undetectable viral load), PEP (post-exposure prophylaxis) or a combination.
 How do you do it?
 You choose.

 Which one works for you?